top of page

 With a basic understanding of a modern graphite shaft’s EI profile, it becomes clear why a single CPM (Cycles Per Minute) measurement taken at the butt end of the shaft cannot accurately represent its true flex characteristics along the entire length.

 I believe there are two fundamental methods for matching a set of golf clubs; and neither involves frequency matching.
 It’s important not to confuse frequency matching with true set matching.
-Frequency matching merely sorts shafts by frequency, rather than ensuring the clubs perform consistently as a cohesive set
+Frequency matching merely sorts shafts by frequency, rather than ensuring the clubs perform consistently as a cohesive set.

 So, if you’re looking for frequency matching, I’m not your guy, I sold my frequency machine almost 15 years ago!